JovarkOS/jovarkos-config/README.md

-# Configuration files for repeatable JovarkOS builds
+# Configuration files for reproducible JovarkOS builds

 ## DO NOT MOVE THESE FILES.
 SIMPLY COPY THEM TO THE archlive FOLDER.